Manita-Inn/IoT-Group-1-Mini-Project/README.md

   * Jumper wires: used to connect sensors, displays and actuators to the ESP32 pins

 ## System Architecture
+The Smart Parking System is designed using an IoT-based architecture where sensors collect real-time data, the microcontroller processes the information, and multiple platforms allow monitoring and control.

-The system architecture follows a layered structure consisting of sensors, processing and user interfaces.
+The system consists of four main layers: sensing layer, processing layer, communication layer, and application layer.

 ## Software Architecture